 - Able to play all of the chromatic notes in its range, with exception of the minor second

-- Tuned with equal temperament note spacing of 100 cents
+- Tuned with equal temperament note spacing of 100 cents, max. deviation 5-10 cents

 - In tune at 40-60% relative humidity